|

 The GSM-to-Serial solutions are used when the communications reach for an existing device with a serial interface is it to be extended with a wireless dial-in or dial-out connection.
 For example for out-in-the-field installations, when no wired PSTN connection is available.
-Or for situations where the end-user does not allow use of the local PSTN network or independence of local infra-structure is wanted. (e.g. for security or availability reasons)
+Or for situations where the end-user does not allow use of the local PSTN network or independence of local infra-structure is wanted. (e.g. for security or availability reasons) Another typical solution is a SMS-to-GPRS convertor, which uses GPRS as a means for transport of data which is normally transferred using SMS.

 Solution example 1: Replacing wired PSTN solution with wireless GSM solution (dial-in)

 Original configuration: An existing configuration that includes a PC and a serial device.
 The OEM device is connected to a Hayes compatible modem, and communicates with the modem using AT commands.
-(V25)
+(V25) The user on the PC uses a PSTN to dial in on the device and perform interactive operations on the device.
+The end-to-end connection between PC and device can be a PPP connection carrying TCP/IP packets.
+It may also be a OEM specific serial protocol.

 Wanted: The wired PSTN connection is to be replaced by a wireless GSM connection.
 So that access to the OEM device is possible if the OEM device is installed at (out-in-the-field) locations where no PSTN is available.
+Optionally: direct access to device via public internet.

 Solution

-Or when direct access via the public internet is wanted:
+Or when direct access via the public internet is wanted: (solution requires GPRS)

 The NCS0402 performs the modem emulation and optionally emulates a dial-in PPP server at the OEM device side.
 At the GSM side it performs the SIM card handling, the serial-to-GSM conversion (either GSM data or GPRS) and IP network address translation.
 (NAT)